-When you specify to record coverage data for a model during simulation, the Simulink Verification and Validation software records coverage for any atomic subcharts in your model.
+When you specify to record coverage data for a model during simulation, the Simulink Coverage software records coverage for any atomic subcharts in your model.
 The coverage data records the execution of the chart itself, and the execution of states, transition decisions, and individual conditions that compose each decision in the atomic subchart.

 model and record decision coverage:

 This model contains two Sine Wave blocks that supply input signals to the Stateflow chart.
-Chart contains two atomic subcharts—A and B—that are linked from the same library chart, also named A. The library chart contains the following objects:
+This chart contains two atomic subcharts—A and B—that are linked from the same library chart, also named A. The library chart contains the following objects:

 Select Enable coverage analysis and then select Entire System.

 Click OK to close the Configuration Parameters dialog box.

 When the simulation completes, the coverage report opens.

 The report provides coverage data for atomic subcharts A and B in the following forms: